gioblu/PJON/documentation/configuration.md

 | [LocalFile](/src/strategies/LocalFile)  | Shared file system in memory | None | None |
 | [Any](/src/strategies/Any)  | Virtual inheritance, any of the above | Any of the above | Any of the above |

 By default all strategies are included except `MQTTTranslate`, `LocalFile`, `ThroughLoRa` and `ESPNOW`.
 To reduce memory footprint add for example `#define PJON_INCLUDE_SWBB` before including the library to select only the `SoftwareBitBang` strategy.
-More than one strategy related constants can defined in the same program if that is required.
+More than one strategy related constants can be defined in the same program if that is required.

 Supported definitions:
 - `PJON_INCLUDE_SWBB` includes `SoftwareBitBang`